Tuesday Jan 22, 2019

 The AAFP will continue to be vocal in our opposition to the Snapchat-for-antibiotics version of primary care promoted by these companies, which are basically Tinder for health care.
 We should raise our collective voices in opposition to this purely transactional version of care.

 One of the best ways to push back against this transactional, direct-to-consumer use of telemedicine is for family physicians to incorporate telemedicine into their practices.
 This is why the Academy launched AAFP Virtual Care last year.
+(Editor's Note: This program has since been discontinued, but the AAFP continues to offer members a plethora of information and resources on telemedicine and telehealth online.)

 Posted at 06:00AM Jan 22, 2019 by Shawn Martin